laconbass/lemmy/README.md

 The commands __Lemmy__ provides you are:

-* *setup* : Kick-start your JS/CS Express project for once and for all.
+* *setup* : Kick-starts your JS/CS Express project for once and for all.
-* *clean* : Clean-up all the generated code from your Express project.
+* *clean* : Cleans up all the generated code from your Express project.
-* *update* : Update all the Lemmy files on your project.
+* *update* : Updates all the Lemmy files on your project.
-* *dependencies* : Install locally all the dependencies defined on the package JSON file.
+* *dependencies* : Installs locally all the dependencies defined on the package JSON file.
-* *app* : Generate a new Application file and its respective Test file into your project.
+* *app* : Generates a new Application file and its respective Test file into your project.
-* *layout* : Generate the layout and respective assets into your project or apps within the project.
+* *layout* : Generates the layout and respective assets into your project or apps within the project.
-* *module* : Generate a new Module file and its respective Test file into your project.
+* *module* : Generates a new Module file and its respective Test file into your project.
-* *middleware* : Generate a new Middleware file and its respective Test file into your project.
+* *middleware* : Generates a new Middleware file and its respective Test file into your project.
-* *route* : Generate a new Route Container file and its respective Test file into your project.
+* *route* : Generates a new Route Container file and its respective Test file into your project.
-* *controller* : Generate a new Controller file and its respective Test file (and views) into your project.
+* *controller* : Generates a new Controller file and its respective Test file (and views) into your project.
-* *model* : Generate a new Model file and its respective Test file into your project.
+* *model* : Generates a new Model file and its respective Test file into your project.
-* *view* : Generate a new View file into your project.
+* *view* : Generates a new View file into your project.
-* *partial* : Generate a new Partial file into your project.
+* *partial* : Generates a new Partial file into your project.
 * *build* : Compiles your CS code into the JS equivalent.
 * *watch* : Watches any change on your CS code and automatically compiles it into its JS equivalent.
-* *run* : Run your project on Development environment.
+* *run* : Runs your project on Development environment.
-* *run-as-production* : Run your project on Production environment.
+* *run-as-production* : Runs your project on Production environment.
-* *test* : Test your Express project using Mocha.
+* *test* : Tests your Express project using Mocha.
 * *prepare* : Prepares your Express project for deployment.
-* *mit-license* : Generate a MIT license for your Express project.
+* *mit-license* : Generates a MIT license for your Express project.
-* *help* : Display the Help menu you're reading right now.
+* *help* : Displays the Help menu you're reading right now.
-* *version* : Display the version of Lemmy that you've installed on your machine.
+* *version* : Displays the version of Lemmy that you've installed on your machine.

 ### ToDos

-This is the list of all the features are required or would be awesome to implement on __Lemmy__ in the near future, in random order:
+This is the list of all the required and/or wish features that will be implemented on __Lemmy__ in the near future, in random order:

 * Integrate [Mobile HTML5 boilerplate][29] as a layout.
 * Integrate [Twitter's Bootstrap][22] as a layout.